coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

  **Model theft**

   Do you train/finetune the model yourself?
-  - Yes, and is the model regarded intellectual poperty?
+  - Yes, and is the model regarded intellectual property?
 Then you need to prevent:
     - [Model theft through use](/goto/modeltheftuse/)
     - [Model theft development-time](/goto/devmodelleak/)
     - [Source code/configuration leak](/goto/devcodeleak/)